visit-dav/visit/src/doc/python_scripting/functions.rst

 **Description:**

-    The SetQueryFloatFormat method sets a :ref:`printf-style <FormattingNumbers>` format string that isused by VisIt's querys to produce textual output.
+    The SetQueryFloatFormat method sets a :ref:`printf-style <FormattingNumbers>` format string that is used by VisIt's querys to produce textual output.

 **Example:**